 The Full Form of FRBM stands for Fiscal Responsibility and Budget Management.
-It is an important Act which was enacted with the main intent of guiding the government of India regarding fiscal health and to reduce the fiscal deficit of the country through better management of public finances.
+It is an important Act that was enacted to guide the government of India regarding fiscal health and reduce the fiscal deficit of the country through better management of public finances.

 Some of the most peculiar features of FRBM are enumerated below:

 - Elimination of Revenue Deficit and Fiscal deficit in a planned manner by an equivalent percentage amount every year to completely avoid a deficit.
-At the time of the initiation of the Fiscal Responsibility and Budget Management Act, it was proposed to reduce 0.5% of GDP every year for Revenue Deficit and 0.3% of GDP every year for Fiscal Deficit.
+At the time of the Fiscal Responsibility and Budget Management Act initiation, it was proposed to reduce 0.5% of GDP every year for Revenue Deficit and 0.3% of GDP every year for Fiscal Deficit.

 - Prohibit Central Government from borrowing from RBI for permanent deficit items.

-- Central Government to specify the reasons in cases where they are not able to meet the Revenue and Fiscal Deficit Targets.
+- Central Government to specify the reasons in cases where they cannot meet the Revenue and Fiscal Deficit Targets.

 - The major objective of FRBM is to develop the habit of meeting fiscal balance and managing fiscal expenditure by the Government in a prudent manner.

 - Another objective is to allow the government to reduce its external borrowing and curtail its expenditure in the most optimum way.